migliori/power-lite-pdo-docs/content/docs/1.0.0/getting-started/index.md

   color: '#548289'
 ---

+## Installation

+The PowerLite PDO library is available on GitHub at [https://github.com/migliori/power-lite-pdo](https://github.com/migliori/power-lite-pdo) and is distributed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).

+For detailed installation instructions, please visit the [Installation page](/installation/).

 ## Setup the Database Connection

 To set up your database connection, you will need to modify the `vendor/migliori/power-lite-pdo/src/connection.php` file.
 This file contains the configuration for the database connection using PHP's PDO (PHP Data Objects).